MXET/resources/README.md

 This is a simple CBD, conceptual block diagram.
 [CLICK HERE](https://github.com/dmalawey/mxet/blob/main/flobotic_cbd.drawio) to grab the source file in draw.io format.

 ...
-To be further populated ► heck back soon!
+To be further populated ► check back soon!

 ## ♥ Sourcing